kilitary/named/axis9/plans/use GPT to analyze text, syntax, links, relations and semantics between obsidian document objects.md

 >
 >

-use GPT to analyze text, syntax, links, relations and sem
+use GPT to analyze text, syntax, links, relations and  relationship with the new not discussed anywhere things like using universes to run away from god state
+> [!ai]+ AI
+>
+> Sure!
+Can you please provide me with an example of a document that contains information about obsidian?

+> [!ai]+ AI
+>
+> Sure!
+I can help you with that.
+Please provide me with the obsidian document objects so that I can perform a thorough analysis for you.

 > [!ai]+ AI
 >